How to Ensure Good Hires in the Workplace

 The recruiter(s) should have a good knowledge of the position and its requirements.
 This knowledge can be acquired by talking to the former employee, and talking to co-workers and managers.
 Old job descriptions can be helpful, but jobs tend to change over time.

-Recruiters need a reasonable time frame, if possible, in which to find candidates so they will not feel pressured into making what potentially may be a wrong choice.
-The assessment process must be rigorous enough to both weed out potentially bad hires and reveal good applicants.
+Recruiters need a reasonable time frame, if possible, in which to find candidates so they will not feel pressured into making what may be a wrong choice.
+The assessment process must be rigorous enough to both weed out potentially bad hires and reveal suitable applicants.
 Online application forms and good job descriptions may not be enough, however.

 Many companies now screen by phone before inviting a candidate to come to an interview.
 Background checks and talking to the applicant’s references are also useful tools.

 Focus on the applicant instead of the recruiter's needs

 When companies are looking for staff, they often focus on what they need instead of considering the needs of the job seeker.